AvikCo/fbMessangerClone/README.md

 - following BEM conventions in styling
 - Emoji functionality included
 ## Its an open souce project, any modification or bug fixes are warmly welcome.
-## Send me a fork request to commit your code changes and make you as a contributer
+## Send me a fork request to commit your code changes and to make you a contributer
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).